avaly/paddle-sdk/Documentation.md

 <a name="PaddleSDK+getProductPlans"></a>

 ### client.getProductPlans([productID]) ⇒ <code>Promise</code>
-Get the current list of all plans or plans for a product
+Get the current list of all plans or plans for a subscription

 **Kind**: instance method of [<code>PaddleSDK</code>](#PaddleSDK)
 **Fulfil**: <code>object</code> - The plans list